 Food

 Food is generally at the top of the list of interest and discussion when exploring the unique attributes of any given culture.
-It is quite difficult to describe a typical Danish dish, because not only is Danish cuisine influenced by various ethnic groups, but also because within Denmark there are several traditional dishes representing each region of the country.
-For the common Dane though, whether or not one comes from Jylland or Sjælland, a typical lunch is often an assortment of open-faced sandwiches – smørrebrød.
-Further, for a typical Danish family the evening meal is often presented as frikadeller (meat balls), kyllingesteg (chicken roast), or flæskesteg (pork roast), and in most cases served with freshly boiled potatoes.
-Of course for dessert one may be lucky enough to have the famous æbleskiver especially if it is close to Christmas.
+It is quite difficult to describe a typical Danish dish, not only is Danish cuisine influenced by various ethnic groups, but there are also several traditional dishes representing each region of the country.
+For the common Dane, whether or not one comes from Jylland or Sjælland, a typical lunch is often an assortment of open-faced sandwiches – smørrebrød.
+A typical dinner is often comprised of frikadeller (meat balls), kyllingesteg (chicken roast), or flæskesteg (pork roast) with freshly boiled potatoes.
+For dessert, one may be lucky enough to have the famous æbleskiver, especially if it is close to Christmas.

 Technologies & Danish Companies

-Technologies & Danish Companies have contributed to a good world wide reputation of Denmark and Danes through the development of numerous popular products, designs and technological advances.
-At a steady pace, famous Danish companies like Bang & Olufsen, known for their outstanding technology in home and audio entertainment; Vestas, which designs and produces windmills for renewable energy production; Oticon, a major company dedicated to state of the art designs and products in the hearing aid arena; LEGO, a first class developer of children’s toys; and last but certainly not least Maersk, who is one of the leading shipping companies in the world.
+Denmark is known for having advanced technology and developed numerous popular products and designs as well as their stride.
+Bang & Olufsen is known for their outstanding technology in home and audio entertainment; Vestas designs and produces windmills for renewable energy production; Oticon is a major company dedicated to state of the art designs and products in the hearing aid arena; LEGO is a first class developer of children’s toys; and Maersk is one of the leading shipping companies in the world.

 Several Danish researchers have been working with NASA and the European Space Agency (ESA) and are credited as having contributed designs for several satellites such as the Ørsted satellite, which successfully compiled research pertaining to the magnetic fields of the Earth.